Monday, February 28, 2011

 Directions:

-Add a little honey or agave nectar if you like a sweet tea.
+Add a little organic raw honey or a good quality liquid stevia to your cup if you like a sweet tea.

 Enjoy.. this tea is soothing to the stomach, aids digestion, and the taste and aroma surpasses any tea you could brew from a tea bag.